ZakMorrison2024/Network_Security_System-NSS-/README.md

 - Packet Defence tactics against packets and malicious IPs
 - Logging system for information

+## TO USE:
+- run NSS.py
+- goto localhost:5000 in web-browser

 ### Pages:
 - Admin_dash
 - Base